 - Flaxseed added to food (2 tbsp per day)

 - Vaginal laser therapy such as the MonaLisa Touch

 As with HRT treatments, these are not cure-all solutions.
 Additionally, some women are medically unsuitable to use HRT.
 For instance, vaginal oestrogen may not be suitable for women post-breast cancer, DVT or stroke.
 While black cohosh may increase the possible risk of liver damage.

 Before beginning any treatment for symptoms of menopause, visit a gynaecologist for a professional assessment and treatment plan suited to your individual needs.

-It results in new collagen formation, and restoration of the pH balance of vaginal mucosa, reversing the symptoms of vaginal dryness and atrophy.
+It results in new collagen formation, and restoration of the pH balance of vaginal mucosa, reversing the symptoms of vaginal dryness.
 It can result in improvement in the hydration and elasticity of their vagina in as little as 30-40 days.

 The MonaLisa Touch requires 3 x 5-minute sessions spaced at monthly intervals.
-It has a high success rate, is painless, and requires no down time from regular activities.
+It has a high success rate, is a walk in walk out procedure and requires no down time from regular activities.

 Where to get further advice

 Northside Gynaecology is an all-women practice offering treatment for menopausal symptoms, including the Mona Lisa touch, in Brisbane, Queensland.
 Our practice is located at three convenient locations in Kedron, North Lakes and Caboolture.